 When it comes to world football, few clubs possess an aura like that of Barcelona.

-Fans and players who make the pilgrimage to the arena are immediately struck by the gigantic words 'Mes Que Un Club', which are imprinted into the seating, taking pride of place, and look down onto the hallowed turf.
+Fans and players who make the pilgrimage to Camp Nou are immediately struck by the gigantic words 'Mes Que Un Club', which are imprinted into the seating, taking pride of place, and look down onto the hallowed turf.

 So what does it mean exactly and where did it come from?
-Goal takes a look at the history.
+Goal takes a look.

 What does 'Mes Que Un Club' mean?

 The motto Mes Que Un Club is a Catalan phrase and it means 'more than a club'.

 Barcelona's official website proudly declares: "We are more than a team of great stars, we are more than a stadium full of dreams, we are more than the goals we’ve scored and more than the trophies that we’ve won throughout our history."